 Then, within the space of a year, Harlequin closed their Regency line, my husband changed careers, our family moved from Texas to Indiana and I lost both of my parents.
 My writing stalled for a while as I tried to find new bearings.
 When the muse became insistent again, I began writing single title historical romance and found a new home with HarperCollins, where I published a total of eight books, most of them set in my comfy Regency period.

 After a while, however, my muse became restless, just as I was trying to adjust to a new change —an empty nest.
 A period of self-discovery followed, and I gradually came to the realization that if I was going to be happy in my life and my career, no one could make it happen but me.
 What a freeing, terrifying concept!
-I began to pursue more outside interests, to include scuba diving (I have nearly 70 dives to my credit now), community theater, and Taekwondo, where I am now a 2nd degree black belt.
+I began to pursue more outside interests, to include scuba diving (I have nearly 70 dives to my credit now), community theater, and Taekwondo, where I just earned my 3rd degree black belt.
 Hiking became another love of mine, and in the summer of 2010, I hiked the last 100 km of the Camino de Santiago in northern Spain with a group of like-minded women, some of whom were also writers.
 I also began experimenting with other kinds of writing: plays, women’s fiction, and my new and current love, teen science fiction romance.